 At most lakes, you can rent canoes, which is a great way to spend a day in the Canadian outdoors.

 Nearly every town in Canada has a museum.
-Drop in and learn about the pioneers, the gold rush and First Nation.
+Drop in and learn about the pioneers, the gold rush and First Nations people.
 Make it a history lesson for the children.

 Treasure Hunt For Kids at the Dollar Store